Species Introduction

 Q: How do I successfully breed Lemon Tetras?

-Breeding Lemon Tetras can be an exciting venture.
-Set up a separate breeding tank with soft, slightly acidic water and fine-leaved plants for spawning.
-Condition the breeding pair with high-quality live foods to enhance their readiness.
-Once the female lays eggs, remove the parents to prevent them from eating the eggs.
-The eggs typically hatch within 24-36 hours.
-Ensure that the fry are fed infusoria or finely crushed flakes until they grow large enough for more substantial food.
+Breeding Lemon Tetras requires a separate breeding tank with soft, slightly acidic water (pH 6.0-6.5) and a temperature of around 26°C (79°F).
+Provide fine-leaved plants or spawning mops for the female to lay eggs.
+Introduce a healthy pair of mature fish, ideally after conditioning them with high-quality live foods.
+Once spawning occurs, remove the parents after a few hours to prevent them from eating the eggs.
+The eggs will typically hatch within 24-36 hours.
+After a few days, feed the fry with infusoria or finely crushed flake food until they grow large enough for standard food.

 ✓ Expert Tip